Journal · tools · regulation

 Open the reset kitHow PortalKinetic is positioned

-The product is aimed at neuro-inclusive execution: templates and a cockpit so setup cost drops on hard days, and rhythm that does not punish missed streaks.
+The product is aimed at overload-aware execution: templates and a cockpit so setup cost drops on hard days, and rhythm that does not punish missed streaks.
 It is cognitive support software, not a substitute for professional care.

 Boundaries